How AutoSave Works in Office – Saving Documents

 Can I turn off AutoSave?

 Yes.
-You can temporarily disable AutoSave if you don't want changes to be saved immediately.
-Simply set the AutoSave switch to "Off."
+You can temporarily disable AutoSave if you don't want your changes to be saved immediately.
+Just set the AutoSave toggle to "Off."

 Does AutoSave work offline?

-No. AutoSave requires an active Internet connection and cloud availability.
-In offline mode, you can use local autosave (classic temporary saving), but the full functionality of AutoSave will be limited.
+No. AutoSave requires an active internet connection and cloud availability.
+In offline mode, you can use local autosave (standard temporary saving), but the full functionality of AutoSave will be limited.

-What happens when several users edit a document at the same time?
+What happens when multiple users edit a document at the same time?

 All users can see changes made by others in real time.
-In case of conflicts (e.g., simultaneous editing of the same fragment), a notification appears and the user can decide which version to keep.
+In the event of a conflict (such as simultaneous editing of the same section), a notification appears and the user can decide which version to keep.

 ✅ Protection against data loss